vectara/react-chatbot/README.md

 ##### sendMessage: `async ({ query: string; isRetry?: boolean }) => void;`

 This is used to send a message to the chat API.
 Send `true` for the optional `isRetry` flag to if this is retrying a previously failed message.
 This allows the internal logic to correctly link the next successful answer to the failed query.

+##### activeMessage: `ChatTurn`

+This is the current message that is currently awaiting a response, or being responded to, by the API.

 ##### startNewConversation: `() => void;`